RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-21-rvm-and-parallella-what-a-difference-a-shell-makes.markdown

 linaro-nano:~>

 ```
-`RVM not found.` Fortunately, [Zach Briggs](https://twitter.com/theotherzach) and I were pairing at a recent OpenHack ChicagoRuby event when I encountered the problem.
-What an ideal pairing partner!
+`RVM not found.` Fortunately, [Zach Briggs](https://twitter.com/theotherzach) and I were pairing at a recent OpenHack ChicagoRuby event when the problem occurred.
+Zach is an ideal pairing partner; troubleshooting was smooth because he was there.
 Time to investigate.
 <!--more-->
 After a few experiments, we discovered that we could run RVM by explicitly specifying the path to the executable: